SAP/fosstars-rating-core/CONTRIBUTING.md

 See the [Commit Guidelines section of Pro Git](https://git-scm.com/book/en/Distributed-Git-Contributing-to-a-Project#Commit-Guidelines) for best practices around commit messages, and use `git log` to see some examples.

-*  Keep the subject line to 50 characters or less if possible.
+*  Keep the subject line short if possible.
 *  Please refer to the GitHub issue number in the description of the commit.
 *  Please do not end the subject line with a period.